scox3/telegram_chat_stat/README.md

 # telegram_chat_stat
 This a script written in R to make some statistical charts based on telegram chat data.
 Also it can extract certain user comments and make a book from them.
-Statistics include comments numbet dynamics, number of comments by different users and dates, within week and day variation of comments, etc.
+Statistics include general comments number dynamic, number of comments by different users and dates, within week and day variation of comments, etc.

 This script requires RStudio